-The Income with Growth Composite includes all portfolios that invest their assets in equity, fixed income and alternative exchange-traded funds selected from the global investment opportunity set.
-The Income with Growth Composite has risk characteristics lower than that of the broad equity market and include but are not limited to equity risk, international investing risk and credit risk.
-The total returns presented are gross of fees.
+The Conservative Growth Composite includes all portfolios that invest their assets in equity, fixed income and alternative exchange-traded funds selected from the global investment opportunity set.
+The Conservative Growth Composite has risk characteristics lower than that of the broad equity market and include but are not limited to equity risk, international investing risk and credit risk.
+The total returns presented are gross and net of fees.
 Advisory fees and any other expenses incurred in the management of the account will reduce actual returns.
-The benchmark is a blend of 35% MSCI ACWI Index and 65% Bloomberg U.S. Aggregate Bond Index rebalanced quarterly.
-The benchmark is market-cap weighted and is composed of several country-specific developed market indices.
+The benchmark is a blend of 50% MSCI ACWI Index and 50% Bloomberg U.S. Aggregate Bond Index rebalanced quarterly as of January 1, 2016.
+The benchmark is market-cap weighted and is composed of several country-specific indices.
 Sources of foreign exchange rates may be different between the composite and the benchmark; however, there have not been material differences to date.
+Prior to January 1, 2016, the blended benchmark was 50% MSCI World Index and 50% Barclays U.S. Aggregate Bond Index rebalanced quarterly.
+Prior to January 1, 2015, the blended benchmark was 35% Russell 3000 Index, 15% MSCI ACWI xUS Index and 50% Barclays U.S. Aggregate Bond Index rebalanced quarterly.
+In both cases, the benchmark was retroactively changed to more closely follow our investment strategy.
 The index represented does not bear transaction costs or management fees, and cannot be actually bought or sold.
 It is not possible to invest directly in an index.
 For index definitions, see the Index Definitions section at the end of this document.
 The U.S. Dollar is the currency used to express performance.
 Material use of leverage, derivatives and short positions are not used in this composite.
-As of 12/30/16, the Conservative Composite was renamed the Income with Growth Composite.